01183 218197

 Expect younger drivers, normally 21-25 year olds but under 30′s on some cars, to attract a surcharge both as main driver and additional and these surcharges can be steep – up to £12-£15 per day.
 But there is variation both in the charges and the age ranges to which the surcharges apply.

-There are a small number of companies which insist that drivers over or under specific ages must purchase their excess protection policy so factor this into the total price.
+There are a small number of companies which insist that drivers over or under specific ages must purchase their in-house excess protection policy so factor this into the total price too.

 Booking, Waivers and Excess Insurance